Skip to content

 Is Pulsar's lower reliability rating a dealbreaker?

-That depends on the buyer's priorities.
-Pulsar's Tier D reliability score (54 out of 100) is a meaningful gap below Generac's Tier A (85 out of 100).
-For occasional or recreational use, the lower reliability may be acceptable given Pulsar's stronger feature and value scores.
-For emergency backup or frequent use, Generac's reliability advantage becomes more important.
+It depends on the use case.
+Pulsar's Tier D reliability score (54 out of 100) is a notable weakness compared to Generac's Tier A (85 out of 100).
+For critical backup power needs, this gap is significant.
+For occasional or recreational use where the stakes of a failure are lower, Pulsar's stronger feature and value scores may be more relevant.